27mth/PFM-StonehengeGenerator/README.md

-# PfMpractice
+# Python Script for Maya
+# Generate Stonehenge any where you want
-# drag and drop into maya python script, and run.
+# drag and drop into Maya python script, and run.